FTC-23206/.github/docs/_pond/01d-getting-started.md

     }
 ```

 The onStop() method runs once when autonomous ends.
-It allows for cleanup, but is currently empty.
+It allows for cleanup.

 ```java
 @Override